Kaladan Multi-Modal Transit Transport Project

 The Kaladan Road Project (ကုလားတန်မြစ်ကြောင်း ဘက်စုံဖွံ့ဖြိုးရေး စီမံကိန်း) is an international transport project connecting the eastern Indian seaport of Kolkata with Sittwe seaport in Rakhine State, Myanmar by sea.
 In Myanmar, it will then link Sittwe seaport to Paletwa in Chin State via the Kaladan river boat route, and then from Paletwa by road to Mizoram state in Northeast India.
 All components of the project, including Sittwe port and power, river dredging, and Paletwa jetty, have been completed, except the under construction Zorinpui-Paletwa road.
 Originally, the project was scheduled to be completed by 2014; after this deadline was missed, the project was expected to be fully operational by December 2023.
-With further delays, however, India declared in July 2025 that the entire project would be operational only by 2027.
+With further delays, according to India and Mizoram government, the entire project would be operational by 2027.

-Paletwa is less than 20 km from the Bangladesh border.

 History

 This project will reduce the distance from Kolkata to Sittwe by approximately 1328 km and will reduce the need to transport goods through the narrow Siliguri corridor, also known as Chicken's Neck.

 Initially India had tried to persuade Bangladesh to offer transport and transit rights to the northeastern states.
 However, Bangladesh has consistently refused to grant such rights, including access to its Chittagong port, which is less than 200 km away from Agartala, the capital of Tripura.

 The project is being piloted and funded by the Ministry of External Affairs (India).
 The preliminary feasibility studies were carried out by Rail India Technical and Economic Services (RITES).
 Construction work on Sittwe port and the boat jetty in Paletwa, as well as the dredging work, will be executed by the Inland Waterways Authority of India (IWAI), with Essar Projects Ltd, a division of the Essar Group appointed in May 2010 as the main contractor.

 Kaladan Multi-Modal Transit Transport Project initially faced problems such as underestimation of the road length in Myanmar and plans to construct hydro-electric projects — Chhimtuipui River and Lungleng River — on two tributaries of the Kaladan River followed by another project downstream.
 That the first two projects are being built by one public sector undertaking and the third is being constructed by another PSU (Public Sector Unit) has also led to coordination issues.
 Due to construction of this hydro electrical projects, navigation of boats could be effected.